suchandanreddy/zscaler-ipsec-tunnel/README.md

 - Add the device specific variables values for IPsec tunnel source interface, tunnel ip address, tunnel destination address, local-id, remote-id, pre-shared key.
 - Push the updated template to all the devices attached to the Device template.
 - By end of the script, 2 zscaler tunnels(primary and secondary) would be configured to the nearest Zscaler VPN endpoint from each vEdge router which is attached to the device template.
+- Create IPsec route in all service VPNs.
+By default we create default IPsec route in service VPN but destination prefix for IPsec route can be modified using variable `service_vpn_ipsec_route` in config_details.yaml

 ## Restrictions

+- Default dummy IP addresses used for tunnels are 10.10.10.1/30 (for primary) and 10.10.10.5/30 (for secondary) , can be changed using `config_details.yaml` variables `pri_ipsec_ip` and `sec_ipsec_ip` if there is overlapping address with other interfaces in VPN 0
 - vEdge should be in vManage mode with device template attached which contains VPN 0 feature template and at least one VPN 0 interface which can be used as source interface for the IPsec tunnel.
-- Script creates IPsec feature templates with names `zscaler_ipsec_primary` and `zscaler_ipsec_secondary` so, there shouldn't pre-configured IPsec feature templates with this name.
+- Script creates IPsec feature templates with names **Device Template name** + `_zscaler_ipsec_primary` and **Device Template name** + `_zscaler_ipsec_secondary` so, there shouldn't pre-configured IPsec feature templates with this name.
 If needed, we can change the code to create IPsec feature templates with alternative name.

 ## Sample output

 ```
-$ python3 zscaler-ipsec-tunnel.py
+(venv) msuchand@MSUCHAND-M-Q1FH zscaler-ipsec-tunnel % python3 zscaler-ipsec-tunnel.py

 Loading configuration details from YAML

-Device: 1.1.1.7
+Creating Zscaler VPN and location for device: 1.1.1.7

 Retrieved Zscaler VPN endpoint IP addresses